Code-Institute-Submissions/MS2-Fund-Holiday/README.md

 5. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.
 6. Your site is ready to be published at https://gerd113.github.io/MS2-Fund-Holiday/.

+## Cloning a repository to GitHub Desktop
+1. On GitHub, navigate to the main page of the repository.
+2. Above the list of files, click &#X2913 Code.
+3. Click  Open with GitHub Desktop to clone and open the repository with GitHub Desktop.
+4. Follow the prompts in GitHub Desktop to complete the clone.

+## Conclusion

+The site is intended to be an intranet site and will be useful for a small FA group.
+The look of the site will need to be updated as unfortunately I ran out of time while concentrating on the logic.
+The site would be immediately useful however in my work pending the updates.
+I see the following updates in logic and functionality to be made;

+  * It was my intention to use Local Storage to allow the users update the lists of funds but I ran out of time.
+  * The site is useful as is however I see it being hooked up to a databse for company wide use with contact emails and names of funds, holidays followed etc.
+  * Sometimes the following months holidays come back before the current months and can look awkward especially when running multiple countries.
+  I tried Datatables.net to try and figure out a way to sort the table but Chrome was blocking it due to an issue with cloudflare so I decided to move on and add sorting capability later.

+## Credits

+Inspiration for the project came from many years of experience in the Fund Industy and issues caused by missing holidays in many companies and countries.

+I referenced You Tube and Stack Overflow as referenced in the code.
+Course materials and W3scools were also utilised as well as the Slack community.

+## Disclaimer

+The site is for educational purposes only.
+All fund manes and companies are fictional and any resemblance to any real entities are unintentional.